Cheyenne Frontier Days rodeo ’embodies what America is all about’ on military appreciation day

 So, did he like it?

-“I need to find me a good hat and some cowboy boots.”
+“I need to find me a good hat and some cowboy boots,” he said.